cloudmesh/classes/docs/source/i523/2017/organization.rst

 As part of this class you also have the ability to take part in some Internet of Things related projects and assignments.
-If you like to experiment with real hardware, I recommend you to buy an esp8266 or a Rasperry PI 3.
+If you like to experiment with real hardware, I recommend you to buy an esp8266 or a Raspberry PI 3.
 In fact the hardware of both are so cheap that you could experiment with both of them.
 Please consult with our hardware page what is possible.
 While an esp8266 can be purchased for about $7 a Raspberry Pi with case and power supply will cost you about $50.